ilyabumblebee/Mosquito-UA-11-Drone-Stormworks/README.md

 18. Altitude hold setting
 19. Laser Frequency setting (determines what frequency the targeting laser is set too)

+FUTURE PLANS

+Implement LIDAR functionality
+Add Better Antennas to game (almost ready)
+Fix minor bugs and not working stuff
+Add low fuel force RTH with adjustable amount
+Maybe something else what I have forgot about
+Also if you have any ideas, share them with me and report all bugs.
+Thanks!

 CREDITS

 Mosquito Drone - https://steamcommunity.com/sharedfiles/filedetails/?id=2596916643